Skip to main content

 • put the root case file in createDispute(..., ipfsHash, ...),

-• append additional evidence over time with submitEvidence(...),
+• append additional evidence during the evidence window with submitEvidence(...),

 • keep your own case metadata keyed by disputeId in your contract or indexer.